ric-bianchi/katyhuff.github.com/_posts/2018-10-22-makeinfo-not-found-slc6-installing-texinfo.md

 ---
 layout: post
-title: 'makeinfo' not found!
-Installing 'texinfo' on SLC6
+title: "'makeinfo' not found!
+Installing 'texinfo' on SLC6"
 ---

 While compiling the ATLAS Externals packages on a custom SLC6 machine, I git the error `makeinfo: command not found` error from the "Gdb" package: